aniongithub/himl.net/himl.cli/README.md

 # himl.cli

-Command-line interface for himl.net.
+Command-line interface for himl.net that provides exact parity with the original Adobe HIML `himl-config-merger` tool.
 This package is published as a .NET tool.

 ## Installation